PresenceAutomation/face-recognition-iam-rest-api/api/user/auth.md

 ## /user/auth

 If the tenant uses phone numbers as userId, then this API call can be used to obtain the user token.
-This has to be called post the /user/getOTP api call.
+This has to be called after the /user/getOTP api call.

 * **URL** : `/user/auth`